Postgraduate Course: Child Law in Comparative Perspectives (LAWS11416)

 Indicative Teaching Programme:

-Seminar 1 » Introduction to the course and historical development of legal rights for children with reference to the set jurisdictions
+Seminar 1 » Introduction to the course and historical development of legal rights for children and young people with reference to the Universal Declaration of Human Rights, UNCRC, etc.

-Seminar 2 » The legal definitions of 'child' and related rights, responsibilities and protections
+Seminar 2 » The legal definitions of 'child' and ¿young person¿ and reasons for the lack of uniformity amongst global jurisdictions; related rights, responsibilities and protections.

-Seminar 3 » The right of the child to express a view
+Seminar 5 » The right of the child to express a view.

-Seminar 6 » The age of criminal responsibility and criminal prosecution, jurisdictional consequences; international standardisation?
+Seminar 7 » The age of criminal responsibility and criminal prosecution ¿ jurisdictional consequences; international standardisation?

-Seminar 7 » Dealing with children who commit criminal offences
+Seminar 8 » Dealing with children who commit criminal offences ¿ global comparisons.

-Seminar 9 » Religious and cultural issues, limitations and freedoms
+Seminar 10 » Religious and cultural issues ¿ limitations and freedoms.

 Entry Requirements (not applicable to Visiting Students)